adding-a-web-handler-endpoint by microbus-io

 ```

-Bind the web handler to the microservice in the `NewIntermediate` constructor in `intermediate.go`.
+Bind the web handler to the microservice in the `NewIntermediate` constructor in `intermediate.go`, after the corresponding `HINT` comment.
+If other subscriptions already exist under this HINT, add the new one after the last existing subscription.

 ```go